 China requires by law that all products sold there must be tested on animals.
 Therefore, any brands that sell in China cannot be considered cruelty-free.
 A brand’s animal testing policy may say they don’t test except where required by law.
 These brands cannot be considered cruelty-free – be careful!

 Step 2: Identify what cruelty-free products you already own

-Have a rummage through your makeup bag/collection, you’ll be surprised at how many products you own from cruelty-free brands already.
+Have a rummage through your makeup bag/collection, you’ll be surprised at how many products you already own from cruelty-free brands.

-Going cruelty-free doesn’t have to be expensive.
+Doing this doesn’t have to be expensive.
 If you immediately want to throw out or give old products to your friends and family to purchase cruelty-free ones, that’s great!
-Although it is also perfectly fine to use up all of your products from animal-tested brands first, you’ve already purchased them, after all!
+Although it is also perfectly fine to use up all of your products from animal-tested brands first, you’ve already purchased them, after all.

 Step 3: Create a list of CF brands to take with you when you shop

 Curate a list of brands that are within your budget and are easily accessible to you and take it with you next time you go shopping.
 It will make it so much easier than getting to the store and having to stand looking at your phone for ten minutes while you look at the animal testing policy of a brand.

 My favourite highstreet brands are Makeup Revolution, Sleek MakeUP, Real Techniques, NYX Professional Makeup, Soap & Glory and Lush Cosmetics.
 Other higher end favourites include Too Faced, Urban Decay and Liz Earle.

 Now you have gone cruelty-free with your products, tell your friends, family and co-workers!
 Talk about it on social media and spread the message as much as you can.
 Show demand for more cruelty-free brands and hopefully we will eventually live in a world where animal testing no longer exists.